Luigi Durand de la Penne

-Luigi Durand de la Penne (11 February 1914 – 17 January 1992) was an Italian Navy admiral who served as naval diver in the Decima MAS during World War II.
-De la Penne was born in Genoa, where he also died.
+Marquis Luigi Durand de la Penne (11 February 1914 – 17 January 1992) was an Italian Navy admiral who served as naval diver in the Decima MAS during World War II.
+He was born in Genoa, where he also died.

-De la Penne graduated from the Italian Naval Academy in Livorno in 1934.
-He joined the Decima MAS in 1935.
+Durand de la Penne graduated from the Italian Naval Academy in Livorno in 1934.
+He joined the I Flottiglia MAS in 1935.

 Iride submarine crew rescue action

 On 22 August 1940, in the Gulf of Bomba, the Italian submarine Iride, being a human torpedo carrier, was sunk by a torpedo released by a British Fairey Swordfish bomber.
 The air attack happened during an exercise, in shallow water, when four human torpedo squads were around, including officers Teseo Tesei and Luigi Durand de la Penne.
 The divers were able to make an immediate rescue action.
 Of the 12 Iride crewmen who survived, two died during an unsuccessful attempt to surface, nine were retrieved alive (two of them died soon, due to wounds), and one was too shocked to leave the sunken submarine.
-De la Penne tried to persuade him to surface, and even gave him his own aqualung, but the seaman refused surfacing and died.
+De la Penne tried to persuade him to surface and even gave him his own aqualung, but the seaman refused to surface and died.